blccming/ansible_infra/README.md

 This playbook is used to manage my personal infrastructure with IaC via Ansible.

 ## Run the playbook
+0. Configure the ansible vault, see the [Edit secrets section](#edit-secrets).
+If needed, create `roles/containers/templates/torrenting/custom.ovpn` with your OpenVPN configuration, see the [gluetun guide](https://github.com/qdm12/gluetun-wiki/blob/main/setup/openvpn-configuration-file.md).

 1. Create ssh key and copy the key to the server
 ```bash